JuPlutonic/Event_Store/README.md

 # Event_Store
 Event Store: Stickers store.
-All code placed in liи
+All code placed in /lib/events_store_and_projections.rb

 TODO:
 Watch some videos.